16,000 mail-in ballots impacted by printing error in Montgomery County

 "We sincerely regret that this happened and are working with the County and State to ensure impacted voters receive a new ballot.
 Once the error was recognized, we immediately stopped production and began to investigate.
 Our investigation determined that a programming error caused the back page of the ballot to be omitted."

-Montgomery County is asking anyone who receives the faulty ballot is asked to the ballot and envelopes.
+Montgomery County is asking anyone who receives the faulty ballot to return the ballot and envelopes.

 Officials say new mail-in ballots will be re-issued automatically and expected to be mailed by next week.